New Delta Premium Economy Product Launch New Delta Premium Economy Product Launch

 • As well as power points, the seats will also feature a 13.3-inch entertainment system

-• Passenger will enjoy Sky Priority service, which includes fast track check-in, security, expedited baggage, and priority boarding, in addition to a pre-departure drinks service and new in-flight menu
+• Passenger will enjoy Sky Priority service, which includes fast track check-in, security, expedited baggage, and Delta priority boarding, in addition to a pre-departure drinks service and new in-flight menu

 • The final touch is that passengers can avail themselves to TUMI amenity kits with Malin & Goetz products, and a Westin Heavenly blanket